Abhishek07788/pay-pal-assignment/README.md

 ---

-## How It Works (Flow)
+## 🔄 Workflow Overview

-1. **User signs in** and receives a JWT token
+1. User signs in and receives a JWT token
-2. **User creates a Sprint** (e.g., Sprint Q1, Sprint #3, etc.)
+2. User creates a Sprint
-3. **User creates Tasks** with details like title, description, and priority
-4. Each Task is assigned to a specific **Sprint**
-5. Tasks move through states:

-   * To Do
-   * In Progress
-   * Completed
-6. Sprints display all the tasks belonging to them along with current status counts

-This replicates the basic workflow teams follow during sprint planning and execution.
+3. User creates Tasks under that Sprint
+4. Tasks are assigned workflow states (To Do, In Progress, Completed)
+5. Sprint dashboard shows tasks grouped by status

+This follows a typical agile sprint execution cycle.

 ---

-## Topics Used
+## 🏷 Topics Used

 ```
 redux